-Virtual 300 - contribute via email to consultations on policies / services.
+Virtual 300 - a group of tenants who have agreed to comment on changes to plans, policies and services, via email or online.
 You can also receive surveys by post, text, email or telephone.

 Communications Panel / Armchair Advisors - ensure that communications are easy to understand by reading and commenting on documents such as our newsletter from the comfort of your own home.